Anyone else swimming in transportation toys? Great! This is the best transportation activity for preschoolers!

 Sometimes, he may need a little more.

-I come down to my preschoolers level to investigate a little further.
-That way we are making eye contact and he sees that I am invested in his leaning.
+I come down to my preschooler’s level to investigate a little further.
+That way, we make eye contact, and he sees that I am engaging in his leaning.

 This firetruck has wheels.
 Does it move on the land, water, or fly in the air?

-Remember, competing the task may not the goal.
+Remember, completing the task may not the goal.
 Exposing to different ways to sort transportation is.

 When you preschooler takes longer than you had planned, or gets distracted, encourage thinking with simple prompts or let them be.
 Your preschooler may surprise you in what they discover on his own!